 Drive north from Silverthorne to Kremmling.
 At the T-junction in Kremmling turn left on Hwy 40.
 Follow this for 6.2 miles and turn left on Hwy 134 to Toponas.
 Immediately after turning left, turn around and park in the pull-off at the side of the on-ramp to Hwy 40 South (yes, I know this sounds weird, but trust me.)

 From the intersection of 40 and 134 it’s about 11 miles and 1,970 feet of climbing to Gore Pass.
 It starts very gently and there’s even some downhill.
 After 5 miles the angle steepens.

 From the pass, continue for 16 miles to the junction of Hwys 134 and 131 at Toponas.
 It’s mainly downhill but you climb 660 feet, including an almost 2 mile climb.
 At the the junction turn round and climb 1,800 feet back to the pass, then back down to the start.

 Guanella Pass (both sides)

-Guanella Pass (11,670′) is a tough but good ride of 47.4 miles with 6,400 feet of climbing.
+Guanella Pass (11,670′) as an over-and-back is a tough but good ride of 47.4 miles with 6,400 feet of climbing.
 The ride is distinctly different on the north and south sides, with the north side containing many more switchbacks but the south side perhaps feeling more alpine.

 Start in Georgetown at the intersection of Rose St and 6th St.